rhonvyramos/ReadMeWriter/written_files/README.md

 - **[Questions](#questions)**
 ## Description
-s

 ## Installation
-s

 ## Usage
-s

 ## Credits
-s

 ## License
-This project falls under the s.
+This project falls under the MIT.
 ## Questions
-This project is available in the author's [GitHub](github.com/s).
-If any further questions are required, simply write an email to s
+This project is available in the author's [GitHub](github.com/).
+If any further questions are required, simply write an email to